 Pockets

 Secure, large pockets are essential if you want to avoid having to rummage in your pack every few minutes.
-Make sure the pockets are properly zippered.
+Make sure the pockets are properly zipped.

 The positioning of the handwarmer pockets is important.
 Make sure that they’re high enough so that they don’t get obstructed by your pack harness.